StarpTech/k8s-gitops/README.md

 - Monorepo: Put your infrastucture code along your code.
 You can create different branches for different environments.
 - Multiple repositories: Create a config-repository which reflect the state of your environment.
 In that case you don't need to retrigger your CI for config changes and there is no "leading" application repository.
-- Preview deployments: Manage a local umbrella-chart which describes the environment of your preview-deployment.
-You could also create a config-repository for preview-deployments.
+- Preview deployments: Manage a local umbrella-chart which describes the preview-environment.
+You could also create a config-repository.

 ## Secret Management